Mohammad Kaif: Domestic career

 Kaif represented the victorious Rajasthan Royals in the inaugural edition of the Indian Premier League in 2008.
 He was bought for US$685,000 as an iconic player.
 Even though he played in all the matches for the team, he had a poor run in the series, mustering only 176 runs at an average of 16.
 On 15 April 2009, he was axed by Rajasthan Royals team management, which cited his poor form and cost-cutting for the omission from the squad for the 2009 season.

 Kaif was bought for US$250,000 by Kings XI Punjab to play in 2010 Indian Premier League.

 Kaif was bought by Royal Challengers Bangalore to play in 2011 Indian Premier League, in the third round of bidding.
 He was the only player requested to appear for bidding for the third time.
 Later in an interview, Subrata Roy of Sahara India stated that he requested a third round of bidding because he thought that Kaif should find a place in an IPL team.

+Mohammad Kaif was drafted for Manipal Tigers in 1st season of Legends League Cricket in 2022.
+He was retained for 2nd season as well.